cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.18.0 =
+* WP 6.6 / React 19 update.
+* Added GitHub link.
+* Fixed an issue with the column block, sometimes invalidating in WordPress 6.5

 = 2.17.4 =
 * Fixed an issue where some blocks could not be edited or the editor would not load properly due to lodash's removal from core.